-There’s no denying the appeal of an investment asset which is real and tangible, and this goes some way to explain the enduring popularity of property in this country.
-For some people, concerns about the unpredictability of financial market movements mean they would rather invest in property to fund their retirement than save into a pension.
+There’s no denying the appeal of an investment asset that is real and tangible, and this goes some way to explain the enduring popularity of property as an investment in this country.
+For some people, concerns about the unpredictability of financial market movements mean they would rather invest in property to fund their retirement than save into a personal pension.
 This might mean building a portfolio of buy-to-let properties or just owning their own home.
 But is this a good idea?
-How does investing in property really stack up against investing in a pension, all things considered?
+How does investing in property really stack up against investing in a personal pension, all things considered?

 Property vs Pension

 First, let’s think about investment performance.
 House prices have beaten inflation by around 3% a year since 1955, while the UK stock market has grown at double that rate over the same time period, although these figures exclude rental and dividend yields.
 With buy-to-let property, you could benefit from capital appreciation as well as rental yields, while stock market investing can give you share price growth plus dividends.

 In a recent piece of research, Hargreaves Lansdown highlighted a FTSE All-Share prospective dividend yield of 4.3% compared to the average England and Wales rental yield of 5.9%.
 For a more personalised comparison of property versus your pension, you could try playing around with a pension calculator such as this one.
 It lets you see a pension projection based on how much you currently have in your pot, how much you are paying in, and assumes investment growth of 5% a year before the impact of inflation and charges.
 You may get more or less growth than this depending on what is in your portfolio and how it performs over time.
 You can look at past performance for an idea, although of course, this is no guarantee of what will happen in future, as this will depend on how financial markets move.